rizwanrockzz/vrsec/README.md

-# VRSEC
+# VRSEC Repo

-Finished semester files and stuff
+## A Repo For My B-Tech All Semester Subject Files and Folder Which are Used 😀😀😀😀